Politics

 Still, the proposals for these projects keep arriving anyway, backed by billions of dollars in outside capital and a state tax exemption lawmakers approved last year to help lure them in.

-To better understand the scope of this expansion, The ‘Gander compiled and organized every known project currently proposed, approved, under construction, or operating in the state.
+To better understand the scope of this expansion, The ‘Gander compiled and organized every known data center project currently proposed, approved, or under construction in the state.

 Under construction